impossiburu/bible_challenge/README.md

 - Names for branches same like task name
 - After pushing into your branch create a new pull request
 - Wait for accept
-- If accept, create merge request
+- If accepted, create merge request

 ## Config for local .env